microsoft/qlib/docs/introduction/introduction.rst

     :alt: Framework

-At module level, ``Qlib`` is a platform that consists of the above components.
-Each components is loose-coupling and can be used stand-alone.
+At the module level, Qlib is a platform that consists of above components.
+The components are designed as loose-coupled modules and each component could be used stand-alone.

 ======================  ========================================================================
 Name                    Description
 ======================  ========================================================================
 `Data layer`            `DataServer` focus on providing high performance infrastructure for user
-                        to retrieve and get raw data. `DataEnhancement` will preprocess the data and provide the best dataset to be fed in to the models.
+                        to manage and retrieve raw data. `DataEnhancement` will preprocess the data and provide the best dataset to be fed into the models.

 `Interday Model`        `Interday model` focus on producing forecasting signals(aka. `alpha`).
                         Models are trained by `Model Creator` and managed by `Model Manager`.